Simulation-based Inference with the Python Package sbijax: The sbijax package

-\begin{CodeInput} >>> prior.log_prob(value: jax.Array) \end{CodeInput} \end{CodeChunk} The sample function of the prior, however, necessarily returns a dictionary where the keys are strings that specify the name of the parameter and the values are realizations of the marginal distributions.
+\end{small} The sample function of the prior, however, necessarily returns a dictionary where the keys are strings that specify the name of the parameter and the values are realizations of the marginal distributions.

-The simulator function is a user-defined function that takes as function arguments a key of class \texttt{jax.random.PRNGKey} for pseudo-random number generation, called \texttt{seed}, and a hashmap of prior parameter values, \texttt{theta}, which can be generated by calling the prior function: \begin{CodeChunk}
+The simulator function is a user-defined function that takes as function arguments a key of class \texttt{jax.random.PRNGKey} for pseudo-random number generation, called \texttt{seed}, and a hashmap of prior parameter values, \texttt{theta}, which can be generated by calling the prior function: \begin{small}

-\begin{CodeInput} >>> simulator_fn(seed: jax.random.PRNGKey, theta: dict[str, jax.Array]) \end{CodeInput} \end{CodeChunk} The simulator uses the arguments to generate a sample from the observation model.
+\end{small} The simulator uses the arguments to generate a sample from the observation model.